-This course is a continuation of Workplace Math 10 and is designed to provide students with the mathematical knowledge identified for entry into the majority of trades and for direct entry into the workforce.
-Topics include measurements in both metric and imperial systems, areas and volumes in 2D & 3D, trigonometry involving multiple triangles, problem solving, personal budgets, simple & compound interest with investments and loans, banking services and data analysis.
+This course is a continuation of Workplace Mathematics 10 and is designed to provide students with the mathematical knowledge identified for entry into a majority of the trades or direct entry into the workforce.
+Topics include rate of change, graphing, creating and interpreting 3D objects, probability and statistics.
+There is also a large component designated to financial literacy, particularly to banking services, personal investments and loans and budgeting.
 The concepts will be reinforced through problems that reflect how math is used in our daily lives.
-Consent from parent, teacher and counselor is required.
+Consent from teacher, student, parent and counsellor is required.